 Mobilizations involving the United States of America (USA) and Canada are governed and directed by the diplomatic note, Reciprocal Forest Fire Fighting Arrangement Operational Guidelines, and by local initial attack agreements.
 Requests to Canadian agencies will normally be made after USA resources are depleted, shortages are projected, or reasonable timeframes cannot be met.
 All requests for use of Canadian Resources must be ordered through NICC, except for local mutual aid that does not include provisions for any reimbursement.
 The USA may request airtankers from Canada only after all available contract and Call-When-Needed (CWN) aircraft have been mobilized.
 The USA may request helicopters from Canada after all available contract and CWN helicopters have been mobilized.

 Montana DNRC and Idaho Department of Lands have authority to mobilize Canadian resources through the Northwest Compact.
-Reference: https://dnrc.mt.gov/Forestry/Wildfire/agreements-plans-guides

 Australia and New Zealand Support